Don’t “Do-It-Yourself”: Why You Need to Hire a Professional for Custom Kitchens

 - Check References - References make the credibility world go ‘round.
 Certainly no one is going to provide you with a list of past customers who are unhappy with them but that’s not such a big deal.
 Every company, no matter how reputable, will rub someone the wrong way at some point.
 What’s really important is that they provide a number of references of customers who have nothing but good things to say about them.
 Even better if those customers are willing to let you take a peek at the work the company did for them.
 Don’t be shy about asking.
 It can really set your mind at ease to see examples of a company’s handiwork before signing any contracts.

-- Protect Yourself - So you’ve done your research, conducted your interviews, contacted the references, checked with the BBB and decided to go with Company “X”.
+- Protect Yourself - So you’ve done your research, conducted your interviews, contacted the references, and decided to go with Company “X”.
 The last thing you’ll want to do before signing a contract is to ensure that contract protects you and your vital interests.
 Make sure there are stipulations in the contract that specify milestones and provide penalties if those milestones aren’t met.
 You might think this is overkill but it’s not.
 It’s good old fashioned common sense and provides the contractor with an incentive not to put your job on the back burner while they do a rush job for their brother-in-law.
 Once these stipulations are in place make sure you stick to them.
 No good can come from setting a precedent of continually letting things slide.

 The impulse to do-it-yourself is understandable and there are instances when it might be both the right and fun choice (say for instance if you’re installing a new ceiling fan).
 On the other hand, there are times when the DIY impulse can lead to far more harm than good, and the larger the project the truer this is.
 In general, if the project you are contemplating would normally involve more than one building trade you should find a contractor to handle it.